 Enjoy the water in the swimming hole and explore the sea caves at low tide, but just remember that diving and jumping off the cliff are NOT allowed (it’s dangerous and illegal).

 32 – Take the family to the Air & Space Museum

 No trip to San Diego is complete without visiting the Air and Space Museum, an interactive and informative indoor attraction adored by kids and adults alike.

-Not only can you admire a collection of historic aircraft and spacecraft from all over the world, but you’ll walk away having learned a thing or two as well!
+Not only can you admire a collection of historic aircraft and spacecraft from all over the world, but you walk away having learned a thing or two as well!

-With hiking trails, tide pools, and whale watching lookouts, there’s plenty to do around here.
+With hiking trails, tide pools and whale watching lookouts, there’s plenty to do around here.
 You can also see the Old Point Loma Lighthouse decorated by the surrounding wildflowers.

 You don’t have to visit museums to see the amazing art in San Diego, just stroll through the local alleyways!

 The city acts as its own canvas, becoming a virtual outdoor art gallery full of stunning murals — some official, and some underground yet still intriguing.

 With a dedicated street art walking tour, it’s the ideal way to learn about San Diego’s history and culture.

 Walk towards the North Park for fantastic murals hidden in the alleys, such as the brightly neon-like pink and purple flowers and a woman’s face.
 Strike a pose in front of the big “Greetings from San Diego” sign like a giant postcard.